mattbostock/webdriver_exporter/README.md

 This requirement could be loosened if there's enough demand for it.

+### Probe timeout hardcoded at 5 seconds

+Chrome is set to timeout after 5 seconds if it hasn't yet loaded the page.
+Pull requests to make this value configurable are welcomed.

 ### Probes are slow to initialise

 We start a new [Chromedriver][] session for each probe to ensure that the